-FURTHER BUILD A MORE VERSATILE AND ACTIVE SUPPLIER DATABASE
+FURTHER BUILD A MORE VERSATILE AND ACTIVE SUPPLIER BASE

-With a focus on operations excellence, efforts are underway to further develop our Supplier Database.
+Supplier diversity is critical to achieving small business and Woman, Minority and Disadvantaged business (WMBE) utilization goals.
+The Port will take steps to increase the visibility of WMBE firms to decision making buyers and simplify the process for small firms to become vendors, contractors and suppliers.
 The database is designed to be a procurement tool that will allow the staff to have a line of sight into firms that are ready, able, and willing to do business with the Port.
-This will enable the Port to identify small businesses by skillset, providing a better understanding of the supply base across functional areas.
-The database will aid forecasting for Small Business Enterprise utilization and identify potential supply gaps to apply more targeted outreach and development.
+This will enable the Port to identify small businesses by skillset, develop forecast of SBE utilization, identify gaps and apply more targeted supplier outreach and development.